Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 ap restore
 ```

-Examples specifying which files to perform NuGet restore restore against.
+Examples specifying which files to perform NuGet restore against.
 In this case only the specified list will be restored using NuGet however node modules will still be discovered.

 ```
 ap restore --nugetRestoreFiles ./SomeDir/Some.sln